An irreversible investment problem with a learning-by-doing feature: Introduction

 \section{Introduction}

 Consider a decision-maker who aims to invest optimally in a new project, but who suffers from incomplete information and does not know the true value of the project.
-In the simplest Bayesian setting, we assume that the project value $\mu$ has a two-point prior distribution and can, thus, take two values: $\mu_0<0$ representing a ``bad'' project and $\mu_1>0$ representing a ``good'' project.
+In the simplest Bayesian setting, we assume that the project value $\mu$ has a two-point prior distribution.
+Thus, it can take two values: $\mu_0<0$ representing a ``bad'' project and $\mu_1>0$ representing a ``good'' project.
 In addition to the prior knowledge of the distribution of $\mu$, the decision-maker has also access to a stream of noisy observations of the unknown project value $\mu$, and can thus make further inference about its true value.
-Within this set-up with incomplete information, we consider a situation in which the actions of the decision-maker may affect the magnitude of the noise.
-More specifically, we introduce and study a notion of {\bf learning-by-doing}: by investing more into the project (i.e., by {\bf doing}) the decision-maker can reduce the magnitude of the noise in the observation process, thereby improving the {\bf learning} rate of the true value of $\mu$.
+Within this set-up with incomplete information, we consider a situation in which the actions of the decision-maker may affect the learning rate of the unknown value.
+More specifically, we introduce and study a notion of {\bf learning-by-doing}: by investing more into the project (i.e., by {\bf doing}) the decision-maker can improve the {\bf learning} rate of the true value of $\mu$.
 The decision to increase the level of investment is irreversible, however, and there is thus a natural trade-off between early investment to increase the learning rate and a more cautious strategy to avoid investing in a potentially bad project.